marinalan/algaecal-test/README.md

 The site uses Slim framework as a backend and Nuxt, VueJS and BootstrapVue on the Frontend.

-Based on the skeleton code provided, please make the following modifications:

-* Implement a Vuex store.
-You will use this to store data such as login.

-* The submit form must validate against the list of members.
-Unlike a real-world application we won't be checking passwords, but we will want to make sure the customer exists.
-User data is found at the uri: http://localhost:8080/users

-* If a person goes to http://localhost:3000 they should be redirected to a http://localhost:3000/login if they are not logged in, or http://localhost:3000/videos if they are logged in.
-Login persistence is not a requirement.
-If I refresh the page, it is okay if I get logged out (and if this does happen, I should get automatically redirected to the login page)

-* A user who is not logged in and goes to anywhere besides /login should be redirected to /login

-* Modify the login form found at uri: http://localhost:3000/login
-    - Move the login form into a "LoginForm" component
-    - Instead of checking against "email address" as the form currently implies, check against "username"
-    - Display the message 'Sorry, that username is not found' if the person does not exist.
-Otherwise log them in and direct them to http://localhost:3000/videos

 * Copying the patterns used to create the Users, create a video library resource on this RESTful api.
 The video endpoint should return this JSON:
 ```json